Ulrikke Brandstorp: Melodi Grand Prix

 Brandstorp participated in Melodi Grand Prix for the first time in 2017, finishing in fourth place in the final with "Places".

 She returned to Melodi Grand Prix in 2020, with the song "Attention".
-Having been the odds-on favourite to win the competition, Brandstorp was selected as the Norwegian entry in the Eurovision Song Contest 2020 on 15 February, and was viewed as one of the favourites to win the contest outright in Rotterdam.
-However, the contest was cancelled on 18 March, due to the onset of the COVID-19 pandemic.

-Brandstorp declined an offer of automatic qualification for the final of Melodi Grand Prix in 2021, citing a desire to find the right song for any potential return, and Tix was eventually chosen instead.
+Having been the odds-on favourite to win the competition, Brandstorp was selected as the Norwegian entry in the Eurovision Song Contest 2020 on 15 February, and was viewed as one of the early favourites to win the contest in Rotterdam.
+However, the contest was cancelled on 18 March, due to the emerging COVID-19 pandemic.
+Brandstorp declined an offer of automatic qualification for the final of Melodi Grand Prix in 2021, citing a desire to find the right song for any potential return.
 She accepted an offer from NRK to return as a guest in the final, performing a new version of "Attention" as the opening act and her most recent release, "Falling Apart", during the interval.

 Brandstorp participated in Melodi Grand Prix for a third time in 2023, with the song "Honestly".
-The song competed in the first semi-final on 14 January, and subsequently qualified for the final, which was held on 4 February.
-She would place second with 138 points, behind the winner Alessandra.
+The song competed in the first semi-final on 14 January, and subsequently qualified for the final on 4 February, finishing in second place.